 WaywardWomen was set up to present the research and all round ramblings of the PhD project I completed at the University of Liverpool, between 2010 – 2014, which examined the lives of Victorian England’s female offenders.
 Posts began as a mix of the case-studies and comparisons that constitute my research, as well as some great stories of the who, what and why of Victorian crime.

 My first book with Pen and Sword, Wayward Women, full of all-new material and case studies, is now available on the publishers site here or via Amazon.
 My second book Criminal Women 1850-1920, full of case-studies, histories, and a ‘how-to’ research guide is also now available here.

 As a researcher I am interested in the social history of the 19th and 20th centuries, family history and genealogy, life-narrative research, and a range of modern sociological and criminological issues.
 I currently work as a post-doctoral research associate on the Digital Panopticon and I’m hoping to uncover even more fascinating stories of English female offenders both at home and abroad.

-To find out more about me, or the kind of thing I do, check out:
+To find out more about me, or the kind of thing I do, feel free to get in touch:

 Twitter: @Lucy_E_Williams or @19thC_Offenders

 Thanks for visiting.
 If you enjoyed it, please share it!

 All comments very welcome.

 ** Please do not reproduce the content of this blog in print or any other media without permission.
 The copyright to the material within this blog belongs to the author.
 Any information or quotation taken from it should be acknowledged and published only if prior consent has been given**